 If you are not a U.S. citizen or permanent resident, you will need a visa to study at Ohio University.
 Most students are given an F-1 student visa; the I-20 form in your admission packet will help you get this visa.
 You will need to plan your visa application process early to ensure that you have the time to prepare to come to OHIO.

 A learning community (LC) is a group of Athens campus students who take a common set of courses together or share a common experience built around their academic studies.
 For some academic programs at OHIO, LC participation is required.
-More than 80 percent of OHIO students enroll in LCs.
+More than 200 learning community options are available each year, with about 90 percent of new students participating in them.
 LCs are only offered for students arriving in the fall.

 Now you are ready to complete the rest of the tasks required to ensure a smooth transition to your first day at Ohio University.
 This includes reviewing the course catalog, enabling your online services, learning about student health services and insurance, and taking online alcohol and sexual assault education courses.